JeremySM0045/reference-website/README.md

 - `display:grid;` which displays the element as a block grid container.
 - `display:inline-grid;` which displays the element as a inline grid container.

+14. Write a brief explanation of flexbox property
+- In essence, flexbox properties are the many and varied properties that allow you to alter and edit an element that has been labeled as a flex-container.
+These properties include `flex-direction`, `flex-wrap`, `flex-flow` and so forth.

+15. What are different types of flexbox properties and what is the major difference between them?
+- `flex-direction`define which direction the container wants to stack the flex items. the two directions are `row`, `column` and their reversed variants.
+- `flex-wrap` specifies whether or not the items should wrap or not.
+- `flex-flow` is a shorthand property that includes and edits both `flex-direction` and `flex-wrap`
+- `justify-content` property is used to align flex items vertically.
+- `align-items` property is used to align flex items horizontally.
+- `align-content` property is used to align flex lines.

+16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property

+- Below is a common example of the code used for flexbox property.
+In this situation you have a parent element classed as `flex-container`, set to display as a flexbox container, then placing all the content at the base of the container.
+As mentioned above, you require a flexbox property since simply displaying as a flexbox does not affect the page.
+`.flex-container { `
+   ` display: flex; `
+   `justify-content: flex-end; }`

+17. Write a code example on how you will use a flexbox property on a parent element with sub properties.

+- `.wrapper { ``display: flex; `
+` flex-direction: column-reverse;`
+` justify-content: center;`

+18. What is CSS grid property?

+- In essence, the CSS grid property is a property that allows you to place an element in a grid container.
+It is also a shorthand property that leads to the usuage of other more involved properties like `grid-template-rows`, `grid-template-areas`, `grid-template-columns` and so forth.

+19. Write the parent and two sub-properties used for CSS Grid Property.

+- `.grid-container { `
+`display: grid; `
+`grid-template-rows: 45% 45%;`
+`gap: 1em;`

+20. What is the difference between display: flex and display: grid?

+- there are a great deal of similarities when it comes to display : flex and display : grid, but a few key elements differ them appart.
+Firstly, flexbox as seen as "one dimensional" since the movement is alot more loose with the options to wrap and move items alongs a prestablish axis.
+Rather, grids are seen as ''two dimentsonal", in the sense that you can explicitly place things into both rows and columns as one sees fit rather than moving freely.
+- Secondly, Grids are more defined on the parent element, while flex will rather affect the children.
+- Lastly, Grids are seen as more sturdy and rigid, while flexbox is seen as freeform as the name suggest.
+For this reason, grids are primarly strong when wanting to make overlaps and traditional looking boxes, while flex finds its neiche strength with my fluid and non-traditional patterns.